angr/angr-doc/docs/courses/step0-basic_symbol_execution/step0-basic_symbol_execution.md

 >>> assert pg.active[2].addr == second_branch_right

-# Good We know have three paths
+# Good.
+We now have three paths:
 # - The two first paths reached the endpoint, and thus became deadended
 # - The other one will have the same history thus stop stepping at the endpoint
 >>> pg.step()